 Remember to add graphics everywhere it makes sense.
 Here are some easy-to-use tools you can start with:

-- Try Unsplash for free photos or, if you’re looking for something specific, try Dollarphotoclub for inexpensive images.
+- Try Unsplash for free photos or Pixabay for free images that don’t require attribution (unless you feel moved to include it).
 You can also take your own pictures for a more personalized look.

 3. Provide the Same Update Everywhere